-This is one of the places which impressed us the most.
+This is one of the places that impressed us the most in Korea.
 The tea fields are absolutely stunning!
 There are a few hills fully covered with tea plantations and it is possible to visit them!

 This county in the southern region of Korea, is actually known to be home to award-winning green tea plantations.

 During our stay in South Korea, Boseong was clearly one of our most memorable trips.
 In this post, we share with you all you need to know about Boseong Green Tea Fields!

 Watch this video for a glimpse of what Boseong Green Tea Fields look like: